 Like many of Tressler's programs, the TresslerCare foster-care component focused on training, requiring foster parents to complete a minimum number of hours of educational seminars on such topics as communication skills, conflict resolution, and youth issues before having a teen placed with them.
-By the mid-1990s the foster-care program, directed by Craig Smith, had developed a range of specialized clinical groups to help adjudicated delinquent and dependent teens face the challenges ahead of them.
+By the mid 1990s the foster-care program, directed by Craig Smith, had developed a range of specialized clinical groups to help adjudicated delinquent and dependent teens face the challenges ahead of them and had been renamed TresslerCare Treatment Foster Care.